thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `testBed_.scope`

   The AngularJS scope that was created for this widget.
-  This allows to check widget state in white-box tests.
+  This allows to inspect widget state in white-box tests.

 * `testBed_.eventBusMock`

-  A test handle to the LaxarJS event bus, allowing the spec to "impersonate" other widgets on the same page.
+  A handle to the LaxarJS event bus that allows spec tests to simulate other widgets on the same page.
-  Through it, the spec test can send events for manipulating the widget, and in turn subscribe to events published by the widget controller.
+  Through it, the spec test can publish events for manipulating the widget, and in turn subscribe to events published by the widget controller.
-  This is different from the `testBed_.scope.eventBus` used by the widget controller.
+  This is different from the `testBed_.scope.eventBus` handle which is used by the widget controller.
   Test may use `spyOn` on the scope event bus to monitor widget behaviour directly, or interact with the eventBusMock to communicate with the widget indirectly.